 Business Benefits

-Why Should I Consult With a Financial Advisor in Baton Rouge, LA to Assist With My Small Business Retirement Plan?
+Do I Need a Financial Advisor in Baton Rouge, LA to Help With My Small Business Retirement Plan?

-Setting up small business retirement plans is complicated.
-While the federal government does not currently obligate any business to offer a retirement plan to employees, some states require businesses with a minimum number of employees to offer access to a retirement plan.
-Baton Rouge, LA retirement consultants that are experienced in helping business owners create retirement plans are usually needed to not only ensure you get the benefits you're looking for, but that you abide by frequently chancing tax and business laws.
+Creating small business retirement plans is complicated.
+While the federal government does not currently obligate any business to offer a retirement plan to workers, some states require businesses of a certain size to have a retirement plan.
+Baton Rouge, LA retirement consultants that have spent years helping business owners create retirement plans are usually needed to not only make sure you and your employees get the most out of your plan, but that you abide by ever-changing tax and business laws.

 As your Baton Rouge, LA retirement plan consultants for your small business, our team will:

-• Assist you in establishing your plan, including adopting a written plan, arranging a trust for plan assets, helping employees understand the plan's terms, and implementing a record keeping system
+- Assist you in establishing your plan, including adopting a written plan, establishing a trust for plan assets, helping employees understand how specific of the plan apply to their savings, and developing a record keeping system

-Correct Capital's Baton Rouge, LA advisors hold ourselves to the fiduciary standard, meaning we are obligated, by law and by regulatory oversight to do what's best for you and your employees.
-As an independent firm, we have the freedom and flexibility to tailor our offerings to best suit the goals of our clients.
-Request a meeting with a member of our advisor team today.
+Correct Capital's Baton Rouge, LA advisors hold ourselves to the fiduciary standard, meaning we are legally and ethically obligated to only work in your best interest.
+The only product we offer is trust.
+Schedule a meeting with a member of our advisor team today.

 Common Challenges and Solutions in Small Business Retirement Plans